Carmakers To White House: Work With California On Rules For Greenhouse Gases

 "We know that reaching an agreement has been challenging, but the stakes are too high and the benefits too important to accept the status quo," the companies told California's governor.

-The Trump Administration appears to be sticking to its plan.
+The Trump administration appears to be sticking to its plan.

-White House spokesperson Judd Deere said that California "failed to put forward a productive alternative, and we are moving forward to finalize a rule with the goal of promoting safer, cleaner, and more affordable vehicles."
+White House spokesperson Judd Deere said California "failed to put forward a productive alternative, and we are moving forward to finalize a rule with the goal of promoting safer, cleaner, and more affordable vehicles."

+"This rule change is politically motivated and part of a larger push to reward oil companies and hurt our nation's efforts to fight climate change," Newsom said in a statement.
+"California will continue to lead the coalition to block these rule changes from taking effect."

-Fiat Chrysler — which produces Jeep and Ram vehicles, among other brands — did not sign the letters.
+Fiat Chrysler — which produces Jeep and Ram vehicles, among other brands — did not sign the carmaker letters.

 NPR's Up First is the news you need to start your day.